Most Popular Roulette Strategies

 James Bond System

-Here, you attempt to turn the odds in your favour by covering more of the wheel.
+In the James Bond Roulette strategy, you attempt to turn the odds in your favour by covering more of the wheel.
 It’s not quite as well known as some others but has the potential for big payoffs.

 Roulette strategies that got the most wins